nov05/udacity-nd009t-capstone-starter/README.md

 ### 🏷️ **Technical highlights:**

+All the techniques listed below can be seamlessly applied to **large-scale datasets**, including terabyte-scale training data, ensuring efficient processing and scalability without overwhelming infrastructure resources.
+Together, they form a comprehensive machine learning development workflow—covering **ETL**, **EDA**, **data ingestion**, **training** (with tuning, debugging, and profiling), and **inference**.
+While **monitoring** was not implemented in this project, it has been demonstrated in previous hands-on exercises of this course.

 - For demonstration purposes, a subset of **10,441 samples** with **5 classes** was selected from the original dataset of over **500,000+ entries**.

 - **Exploratory Data Analysis (EDA)** was performed using **AWS Athena** CTAS and **Trino SQL** queries on the 10K metadata JSON files.
 The **10,441 JSON files** were efficiently consolidated into **21 SNAPPY-compressed Parquet files** in just **3.6 seconds**.